Find Trade Colleges

 After completing their Bachelor's Degree, clinical laboratory science graduates from Tarleton carry an average student debt load of $17,356.

-Read full report on Clinical/Medical Laboratory Science at Tarleton State University
+Full Clinical/Medical Laboratory Science at Tarleton State University Report

-University of New Mexico - Main Campus came in at #6 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Southwest Region ranking.
-UNM is a very large public school located in the city of Albuquerque.
+University of New Mexico - Main Campus landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree clinical/medical laboratory science programs.
+UNM is a fairly large public school located in the large city of Albuquerque.

 About 67% of the students majoring in clinical laboratory science at the school are women while 33% are male.